philmcneely/playwright-ai-framework/README.md

   Ensure Allure is installed and available in your `PATH`.
 - **Windows build errors:**
   Install the Visual C++ Build Tools as described above.
+- **Firefox "automationcontrolled" error:**
+  This is fixed in the current version.
+The framework now uses browser-specific configurations to avoid conflicts between Chromium and Firefox arguments.
+- **Browser "Executable doesn't exist" errors:**
+  Run `python -m playwright install --with-deps` to download all browser binaries.

 ---